Thiago Santana: Santa Clara

 In June 2017, Thiago Santana moved to Santa Clara of the LigaPro.
 He scored 15 times in 33 games in his first season in the Azores as they won promotion as runners-up to Nacional; this put him behind only Ricardo Gomes and compatriot Carlos Vinícius in the overall top scorers.
 He scored his first goal in Portugal's top flight on 19 August 2018, starting a comeback from 0–3 down at half time to draw at home to Braga.

 On 1 April 2019, Thiago Santana signed a new three-year deal with Santa Clara.
 He scored six times in the upcoming season as they retained their place in the league, including two on 5 June 2020 in a 3–2 home win over Braga, played in Oeiras near Lisbon due to COVID-19 complications.

 Thiago Santana scored in a 2–1 home loss to Sporting CP on 24 October 2020.
 He therefore surpassed Zé Manuel's record of 12 top-flight goals for Santa Clara.

 Shimizu S-Pulse

 On 13 December 2020, Thiago Santana moved to Shimizu S-Pulse of the Japanese J1 League, for a fee of €1 million.
+In February 2021, he scored on his debut in a 1–3 league victory over Kashima Antlers.
+He scored 14 goals in 40 appearances across all competitions in his debut season with the club.

+In his second season, Thiago Santana finished as the league's top scorer, with 14 league goals in 27 appearances.
+He was also inducted into the season's Best XI at the end of season awards.
+His performances were not enough to prevent Shimizu from being relegated to the second tier at the end of the 2022 season.